Bucket List

 I have folders full of photo and video to wade through.
 The most iconic image, though not the best, is perhaps this vertical shot of the US / Canada divide with the Rainbow Bridge straddling the border.

 When frantically setting up the shot on the fly I wanted to include the wing.
 I think it is integral to the ‘story’.
-This was not a drone shot.
-We were not in a commercial plane window seat being served drinks while people sang holiday songs and some kid threw up two aisles away.
+The wing shows this was not a drone shot.
+That we were not in a commercial plane window seat being served drinks while people sang holiday songs and some kid threw up two aisles away.
 We were up close and personal in a single-engine Cessna circling at around 3500 feet.
 What a day.

 I and my camera bounced around a lot with the turbulence from the falls.
 I hit the cabin roof a couple of times.
 As a side note I will say it’s no fun when telephoto lens meets window glass and pushes the camera back into your eye.
 There may be bruising.
 I may have uttered some bad words.

-Though TBH that was more from frustration with the time it took changing lenses, which I did like a crazy man as we circled.
+TBH that was more from frustration with changing lenses, which I did like a crazy man as we circled.
 It’s not easy juggling lenses and composing shots in flight.
 Did I mention I was simultaneously recording video on a second camera?
 Both hands full, and planes don’t sit still.
 They move fast, and despite multiple circuits there are no do-overs.
 Or tripods.
-Every shot is hand held.
+Every shot is hand held and since both hands hold cameras there is no holding on.

 Definitely a bucket list item, which I am extremely fortunate to be able to mark off.
 Very happy.